 United States v.
 Laraneta, 700 F.3d 983, 992 (7th Cir.
 2012).
 Judge Posner distinguished distribution from possession, explaining that if Laraneta did not upload any of Amy and Vicky's images to the internet, "then he didn't contribute to those images 'going viral."
 Id. at 991.
 He continued, "If we consider only [Laraneta] having seen those images, and imagine his being the only person to have seen them, Amy's and Vicky's losses would not have been as great as they were."
 Id.
 But this logic does not provide any clear reason to distinguish between distributors and possessors, especially because it is each act of possession that creates the harm to a child pornography victim.
-See infra note 224 (discussing how all child pornography defendants are part of a de facto joint enterprise).
+See infra note 225 (discussing how all child pornography defendants are part of a de facto joint enterprise).
 Further, this misses the implication of what it means to "go viral."
 A video, for example, can be "distributed" by being put on YouTube where the general public can view it, but it only "goes viral" once many people actually view it.

-190 Brief of Amici Curiae of American Law Professors in Support of Respondents, Norfolk & W. Ry.
+191 Brief of American Law Professors as Amici Curiae Supporting Respondents at 17, Norfolk & W. Ry.
 Co. v.
-Ayers, 538 U.S. 135 (2003) (No. 01-963), 2002 WL 1964118,, at 17 [hereinafter Brief of American Law Professors].
+Ayers, 538 U.S. 135 (2003) (No. 01-963), 2002 WL 1964118 [hereinafter Brief of American Law Professors].

-191 74 Am.
+192 74 Am.
 Jur.
-2d Torts § 65 (2013); see also infra note 193 (collecting sources on indivisibility principle).
+2d Torts § 65 (2013); see also infra note 194 (collecting sources on indivisibility principle).